-In 2019, Massachusetts had the lowest death rate per 100,000 population and Mississippi had the highest.
+In 2020, Massachusetts had the lowest death rate per 100,000 population and Mississippi had the highest.
 However, when assessing fatality risk per 100 million miles traveled, Massachusetts had the lowest rate and South Carolina had the highest.
 Finally, when comparing fatality risk per 10,000 registered vehicles; Minnesota, Rhode Island, Hawaii, New Hampshire, and Washington had the lowest rates, while Mississippi had the highest.

 - Data Table